-One of the most critical disclaimers to have in your contract is the results disclaimer, also referred to as earnings disclaimers or guarantee disclaimer.
-This is extremely important because, with this disclaimer, you’re telling your audience that not everyone will get the same results, or earn the same amount of money you did.
+One of the most critical disclaimers to have in your contract is the results disclaimer, also referred to as earnings disclaimers or guarantee disclaimers.
+This is extremely important because, with this disclaimer, you’re telling your audience that not everyone will get the same results or earn the same amount of money you did.
 That actual income and results are dependent on many different factors.

 Why is this important?

 Let’s say you created an online course (or a blog post), and you tell people that this course covers the exact steps you followed to make $15K in 5 days.
 This sounds very enticing, and many bloggers or entrepreneurs just getting started will love the idea of making $15K in 5 days.
 So they invest in your course, but they don’t make anything close to that amount.